This year marks the 31st birthday of "The New New Product Development Game," a paper by Hirotaka Takeuchi and Ikujiro...

 The first Industrial Revolution (18th and 19th centuries) brought mechanization of tasks, the creation of factories and a need for leadership of large groups outside of the military or the church.
 The second industrial revolution brought the assembly line and the need for management and control to create uniform large batches of products quickly.
 The third industrial revolution was driven by electronics, computers and the internet.
 This revolution brought with it the need for structured innovation and agility.

 Many people missed the management-leadership innovation that was required with the advent of microcomputers and the internet.
 Agile was thought of by many businesses as a fad or a lack of discipline.
 It was ridiculed and marginalized.
 Yet, it has proven to be the best way to leverage the full power of this third revolution.
-And the organizations that fully leverage it are the disruptors that are driving innovation today.
+And the organizations that fully leveraged it are the disruptors that are driving innovation today.

 Look onward, Agilist